ollie314/fili/api-docs.md

 ### TopN ###

-Suppose we would like to know which three pages have the three pageview counts for each week between January and September 2014.
-We can easily answer such a question with a `topN` query. `topN` queries allows us to ask for the top-n results for each time bucket in a request.
+Suppose we would like to know which three pages have the top three pageview counts for each week between January and September 2014.
+We can easily answer such a question with a `topN` query. `topN` queries allow us to ask for the top N results for each time bucket in a request.
 Of course, a `topN` query implies that some sort of ordering has been imposed on the data.
 Therefore, a `topN` query has two components:

 1. `topN=n` where `n` is the number of results to return for each bucket
-2. `sort=metricName|dir` telling Fili how to sort the results before taking the top-n.
-See the section on [sorting](#sorting) for more details about the sort clause.
+2. `sort=metricName|dir` telling Fili how to sort the results before taking the top N. See the section on [sorting](#sorting) for more details about the sort clause.

 Going back to the sample question at the start of the section, let's see how that looks as a